-Legislative Note: States that adopt training standards and standards of practice for children's attorneys and best interests attorneys should insert a reference to the state laws, court rules, or administrative guidelines containing those standards in the bracketed portion of this section.
+Legislative Note: States that adopt training standards and standards of practice for children's attorneys and best interests attorneys should include the bracketed portion of this section and insert a reference to the state laws, court rules, or administrative guidelines containing those standards.

 SECTION 8.
-COURT-APPOINTED ADVISOR: QUALIFICATIONS AND LIMITATIONS.
+COURT-APPOINTED ADVISOR BEST INTERESTS ADVOCATE: QUALIFICATIONS AND LIMITATIONS.

-- (a) The court may appoint as court-appointed advisor only an individual who is qualified through training or experience in the type of proceeding in which the appointment is made [, according to standards established by [insert reference to standards]]. - (b) An attorney appointed as court-appointed advisor may take only those actions that may be taken by a court-appointed advisor who is not an attorney. - (c) The appointment of a court-appointed advisor does not create a professional relationship between the advisor and the child unless such a relationship is expressly established in the order of appointment.
+(a) The court may appoint as court-appointed advisor a best interests advocate only an individual who is qualified through training or experience in the type of proceeding in which the appointment is made [, according to standards established by [insert reference to standards]].

+(b) An attorney appointed as court-appointed advisor best interests advocate may take only those actions that may be taken by a court-appointed advisor best interests advocate who is not an attorney.

+(c) The appointment of a court-appointed advisor best interests advocate does not create a professional relationship between the advisor advocate and the child unless such a relationship is expressly established in the order of appointment.

-Legislative Note: States that adopt training standards and standards of practice for courtappointed advisors should insert a reference to the state laws, court rules, or administrative guidelines containing those standards in the bracketed portion of this section.
+Legislative Note: States that adopt training standards and standards of practice for courtappointed advisors best interests advocates should include the bracketed portion of this section and insert a reference to the state laws, court rules, or administrative guidelines containing those standards.

 SECTION 9.
-ORDER OF APPOINTMENT.
+ORDER OF APPOINTMENT ORDER.

-- (a) Subject to subsection (b), an order of appointment of a child's attorney, best interests attorney, or court-appointed advisor must be in a record, identify the individual who will act in that capacity, and clearly set forth the terms of the appointment, including the grounds for the appointment, rights of access as provided under Section 15, and applicable terms of compensation.
-In a custody proceeding, the order of appointment shall also specify the duration of the appointment. - (b) In the order of appointment under subsection (a), the court may identify a private organization or governmental program through which a child's attorney, best interests attorney, or court-appointed advisor will be provided.
-The organization or program shall designate an individual who will act in that capacity and submit to the court the name of the individual as soon as practicable, at which time the court shall amend the order of appointment to identify the designated individual. - (c) If appropriate in light of information not available to the court at the time of the original appointment or changed circumstances, the court may modify the order of appointment to:
+(a) Subject to subsection (b), an order of appointment of a child's attorney, best interests attorney, or court-appointed advisor best interests advocate must be in a record, identify the individual who will act in that capacity, and clearly set forth the terms of the appointment, including the grounds for the appointment, rights of access as provided under Section 15, and applicable terms of compensation.
+In a custody proceeding, the order of appointment order must also specify the duration of the appointment.

+(b) In the order of appointment order under subsection (a), the court may identify a private organization or governmental program through which a child's attorney, best interests attorney, or court-appointed advisor best interests advocate will be provided.
+The organization or program shall designate an individual who will act in that capacity and submit to the court the name of the individual as soon as practicable, at which time the court shall amend the order of appointment order to identify the designated individual.

+(c) If appropriate in light of information not available to the court at the time of the original appointment, or changed circumstances, or a request by the appointee, the court may modify the order of appointment order to:

-- (1) redesignate as a child's attorney an individual originally appointed as a best interests attorney; - (2) add the appointment of a child's attorney if the original or amended appointment was a best interests attorney; or - (3) add the appointment of a best interests attorney if the original or amended appointment was a child's attorney.
+(1) redesignate as a child's attorney an individual originally appointed as a best interests attorney;

+(2) add the appointment of a child's attorney if the original or amended appointment was a best interests attorney; or

+(3) add the appointment of a best interests attorney if the original or amended appointment was a child's attorney.